gprossliner/docker-bridgenw-dump/README.md

 A utility to capture all Traffic on a Docker Bridge Network to rotating .pcap files.

-Please note that docker-bridgenw-dump will not work with overlay networks, only with bridge networks.
+**When to use docker-bridgenw-dump**

 It's primary usecase is to provide network dumps for development or testing.
 It's not designed and tested to be a production tool.

+Please note that docker-bridgenw-dump will not work with overlay networks, only with bridge networks.

+**Why use docker-bridgenw-dump instead of manually starting tcpdump on the host?**

+As a docker bridge network creates a netif on the host, it is easy to run tcpdump with the correct network interface.
+By using docker-bridgenw-dump, you gain the follwing advantages:
+- Works with Docker for Windows: When using Docker for Windows, you have no access to the virtual machine running the Docker Engine.
+- Automatically attach to the correct network: You don't have to lookup for the correct netif.
+This is specially usefull in a docker-compose based application, where each service is attached to a network by default.

+**Links**

 [docker-bridgenw-dump on github](https://github.com/gprossliner/docker-bridgenw-dump)